emingenc/visionlink/README.md

 - 🔄 **Real-time Device Orchestra**: Your devices subscribe to a shared channel, working together like a well-coordinated team
 - 🔐 **Secure**: Built on Supabase authentication and real-time capabilities
-- 🤖 **Proactive**: Devices intelligently determine their responsibilities and respond automatically
+- 🤖 **Proactive**: Devices intelligently determine their responsibilities and respond automatically (in progress)
-- 🌐 **Scalable**: From 2 to 200 devices, just connect and they'll join the network

 ## How It Works